sandrokeil/interop-config/doc/book/quick-start.md

 ];
 ```

-Remember our factory sentence. *My factory requires a configuration and requires a container id along with mandatory options.*.
+Remember our factory sentence. *My factory requires a configuration and requires a container id along with mandatory options*.
 The `ConfigurationTrait` ensures that these options are available, otherwise an exception is thrown.
 This is great, because
 the developer gets an exact exception message with what is wrong.
 This is useful for developers who use your factory the first time.